-The early bird catches the worm #SMSnotes
+The early bird catches the worm, Thailand (SMSnotes)

 Trees and nature play a vital role in our lives and the health of our planet.
 Here are some key points about trees and the importance of nature: